A beacon of hope in volatility, Blue Chip company stocks can fortify our portfolios

 Pooled investment — We may opt for investment Blue Chip funds which track Blue Chip stocks with the pooled money and distribute the earnings based on the units held by us.

-There are mutual funds which track Blue Chip stocks such as SBI Bluechip Fund, Axis Bluechip Fund, and Mirae Asset Emerging Bluechip Fund.
+There are mutual funds that track Blue Chip stocks such as SBI Bluechip Fund, Axis Bluechip Fund, and Mirae Asset Emerging Bluechip Fund.

 The SBI Bluechip Fund is headed by Fund Manager Sohini Andani and its major holdings include stocks of HDFC Bank, ITC, and L&T.